 Rae Booth, CPCC/Entrepreneur/Healer

-Meredith was born in High Point, NC, and graduated from Duke University.
-Wife, and mother of two boys, she is working toward her NC funeral director’s license.
-Before the children, Meredith trained and worked as a Rolfer.
-She enjoys Aramaic toning a la www.daleallenhoffman.com, local kundalini yoga at www.longtimesunyogaandwellness.com, and her dream is to build a cob house.
+Meredith was born in High Point, NC and graduated from Duke University.
+Wife, and mother of two boys, Meredith trained and worked as a Rolfer.
+She is now a NC Funeral Service Licensee at West Funeral Home in Weaverville, NC.
+She enjoys a kundalini yoga practice at www.longtimesunyoganc.com, and her dream is to build a cob house.